Passlens

 The simplest way to use this guide is to decide which stage of the workflow matters most to you right now.
 If you mainly need a trustworthy free starting point, use this page as the broad filter.
 If you already know printing is the issue, jump from here into the printer, paper, or template guides.
 If crop confidence is the issue, jump to the crop-tool or face-adjustment content.
 If you mainly want to compare app versus browser behavior, use this page together with the broader software and editor guides.
 That way the guide becomes a map rather than just another blog page you skim and forget.

-That is also the best way to avoid the trap of endless tool-hopping.
+That is also the best way to avoid endless tool-hopping.
 If you use the page to identify the next real decision instead of comparing ten products at once, the category becomes much easier to navigate.
-Strong commercial content should make the user calmer and more decisive, not more overwhelmed.
-That is the standard this page should meet before it is worth publishing as a true pillar.
+Good guidance should make the user calmer and more decisive, not more overwhelmed.

 Frequently asked questions